erizov/Professor/semester_13/lecture_91_blockchain_privacy/zk_snarks/school.en.md

-# Zk Snarks
+# ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge)

 ## Simple Explanation

-ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge) is an algorithm used to solve specific problems in computer science.
+ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge) is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying zk snarks to solve specific tasks in zk;
-- using zk snarks in production systems for snarks;
-- integrating zk snarks into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of zk snarks:
+Consider a specific example of how zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) works:

-1. Data preparation: input data for zk snarks (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of zk snarks to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the zk snarks algorithm do?
+1. What does the zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) algorithm do?
-2. In what situations is zk snarks used?
+2. In what situations is zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does zk snarks handle edge cases?
+1. How does zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) handle edge cases?
-2. What are the advantages and disadvantages of zk snarks?
+2. What are the advantages and disadvantages of zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge)?
-3. Can the performance of zk snarks be improved?
+3. Can the performance of zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) be improved?

 ### Advanced

-1. What is the time complexity of zk snarks?
+1. What is the time complexity of zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge)?
-2. How does zk snarks work with large volumes of data?
+2. How does zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) work with large volumes of data?
-3. How can zk snarks be optimized?
+3. How can zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the zk snarks algorithm.
+Perform a simple operation with the zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the zk snarks algorithm to a more complex dataset.
+Apply the zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the zk snarks algorithm in a programming language.
+Write an implementation of the zk-snarks (zero-knowledge succinct non-interactive arguments of knowledge) algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.